chicio/chicio.github.io/_posts/2017-09-11-clean-code-meaningful-names.md

 Whoaaah!!
 I mean, the code now seems self explained.
 Each instruction appears more clear in its intents.
 Each class, struct and method doesn't need any additional comment/documentation.
 I think it's really amazing how some changes to the names could improve the quality of a piece of code dramatically like in our case.
 We're done with names :relieved:.
 You can find the complete example [here](https://github.com/chicio/Clean-Code-Meaningful-Names "Renaming clean code example")
-I hope that this article will convice you that the names you choose define how much you code is "beautiful" in terms of readability and also, more import, maintainability.
+I hope that this article will convince you that the names you choose define how much you code is "beautiful" in terms of readability and also, more import, maintainability.
 Quoting what [Grady Booch](https://en.wikipedia.org/wiki/Grady_Booch "Grady Booch") said about clean code:

 > Clean Code reads like a well-written prose.